silverhammermba/superuser/extras/glossary.markdown

 Packet
 : A format that wraps other formats, allowing additional information to be attached to the contained data.

+PCI
+: PCIe
+: Periperhal component interconnect express
+: The standardized connection used by complex computer components such as the GPU.

 Pixel
 : A (small) square of solid color.
 Used to represent images digitally as on a